Para leer este artículo en español, haga clic aquí.

 Symptoms

 Symptoms of a heel fracture include pain, swelling and bruising of the heel.
 Patients usually are unable to walk.
-In fractures with severe swelling, blisters may develop around the heel.
+In fractures with severe swelling, blisters may develop around the foot and the heel.

 Causes

-High-energy injuries usually cause calcaneus fractures that involve the subtalar joint.
+Calcaneus fractures that involve the subtalar joint are usually a result of high-energy injuries.
 Falls from a height and car accidents are the most common causes.
 Low-energy injuries such as twisting the ankle can cause smaller chips or bone fragments to break off from the edges of the calcaneus.
 These are called avulsion fractures.
-These do not usually involve the joint surfaces.
+They do not usually involve the joint surfaces.

 Diagnosis

-X-rays along with physical examination are used to diagnose fractures of the calcaneus.
-A CT scan may be needed to look more closely at the pieces of the fracture or to see aspects that are not seen on the X-rays.
+Your foot and ankle orthopaedic surgeon will use X-rays along with a physical examination to diagnose fractures of the calcaneus.
+A CT scan may be necessary to look more closely at the pieces of the broken bone or to see aspects that are not seen on the X-rays.

 Treatments